-After all, when there’s the chance it won’t and could even make matters worse for you.
-As such, it’s better you find out now rather than later (when it becomes too late to do much about it.)
+After all, when there's a chance it won't or could even make matters worse for you, it is better you know.
+And sooner rather than later (when it becomes too late to do much about it.)

 With everyone telling you to go no contact